oneaionesi/oneaionesi/README.md

 - 👀 We are an Ai-centric project development network
 - 🌱 We are primarily vibe coders and are exploring the technology to its limits
 - 💞️ We are looking to collaborate with an open mind
 - 📫 Our contact is the email used for signing up
-- 😄 Pronouns:
 - ⚡ Fun fact: AGI is here and I don't want to be left behind.

 <!---